 Our Brain Tumour Information Pack can help you better understand your diagnosis and feel confident talking to your medical team.

-Around 50% of people with a brain tumour had headaches as one of the complaints they went to the doctor with, and up to 60% will develop headaches at some time.
+Around 50% of people who are diagnosed with a brain tumour said headaches were one of the complaints they went to the doctor with.

 Headaches are one of the most common symptoms of a brain tumour, but they are also common in healthy people, and can be due to many everyday causes.

 The headaches are not caused directly by the tumour itself, as the brain has no pain receptors, but by a build-up of pressure on pain-sensitive blood vessels and nerves within the brain.